Motor racing-Hamilton signs new deal to chase eighth F1 title in 2021 | Sports-Games

 "I'm equally determined to continue the journey we started to make motorsport more diverse for future generations and I am grateful that Mercedes has been extremely supportive of my call to address this issue."
 Hamilton, who last year set up a commission to help increase the representation of Black people in British motorsport, said he and Mercedes would be launching a joint foundation dedicated to diversity and inclusion in the sport.

+The team's cars are set to continue with a black livery this season, a change made last year from the previous silver.
+"Opening the sport to under-represented groups will be important for its development in the future and we're determined to make a positive impact," commented Mercedes' non-executive chairman Markus Schaefer.

-Mercedes team boss and co-owner Toto Wolff said it had always been the plan to continue the relationship but the COVID-19 pandemic meant it had taken some time to get everything in place.
+Mercedes team boss and co-owner Toto Wolff said it had always been the plan to stay together but the COVID-19 pandemic meant it had taken some time to reach a deal.
 "Lewis's competitive record stands alongside the best the sports world has ever seen, and he is a valued ambassador for our brand and our partners," added the Austrian.

 "The story of Mercedes and Lewis has written itself into the history books of our sport over the past eight seasons, and we are hungry to compete and to add more chapters to it."
 Mercedes have won the last seven drivers' and constructors' world championships, an unprecedented show of dominance in the sport.